CD-ROM error codes

 Driver issue or hardware issue.

-Boot to a: - Attempt to boot from a boot disk that has CD-ROM support.
+Attempt to boot from a boot disk with CD-ROM support.
 Test the CD-ROM drive.
-If the drivers are properly loaded on the diskette, however, you still receive a problem, it's a good possibility it is a hardware issue; attempt to reset the cables.
+If the drivers are properly loaded on the diskette, it's a good possibility it's a hardware issue; attempt to reset the cables.

-Check cables - If you have moved or installed anything recently into your computer, or booting from A does not detect the CD-ROM, it's a good possibility the cables may not be connected or are loose within your computer.
-It is recommended that you open your computer and reseat the cables connected on the back of your CD-ROM drive and connected to your Motherboard.
+If you have moved or installed anything recently into your computer, there may be a loose cable.
+Open your computer and reseat the cables connected on the back of your CD-ROM drive and connected to your motherboard.

 CDR 102